elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-09-11-cs2107-lecture-5-data-origin-mac-and-signature.md

 # Crypto background 2: Hash and keyed-hash
 ## (Unkeyed) Hash
-- A functin that takes an arbitrarily ling message as input and outputs a fixed size (160 bits) digest
+- A function that takes an arbitrarily ling message as input and outputs a fixed size (160 bits) digest
 - Note that a hash function takees no key
 - A cryptographic has must meet some secuirty requiremetns
 - Do not use non cryptographoc has function such as: